My Lands: Outer domains and Ruins

 Players can pillage Outer Estates (except for Salt Lakes and Grails), seizing half of their resources and population.
 To be able to seize an Outer domain, one needs to study the «Outer domains» science first.
 Other players can defend these domains and construct defensive buildings in there.
 In order to succeed in seizing such a domain, those buildings must be destroyed.

 Resources

-My Lands is an economic MMO RPG, therefore it players will need mine and control great amounts of resources.
+My Lands is an economic MMO RPG, therefore its players will need to mine and control large amounts of resources.